h2020-endeavour/iSDX/test/README.md

 - __flow__ defines an inbound or outbound flow rule.
   * outbound rule: `flow source-AS-edge-router tcp_port >> destination_AS`
   * inbound rule: `flow AS-edge-router << tcp_port`
-  * blackholing policy: `flow AS-edge-router cookie_id | eth_src`
+  * blackholing policy: `flow AS-edge-router policy_id | AS-edge-router`
 - __blackholing__ defines an activation (insert) or deactivation (remove) of an (inbound) blackholing policy for a specific participant.
 Blackholing policies can be dynamically inserted or removed within a test.
-Blackholing policies are currently limited to drop traffic from the specified eth_src.
+Blackholing policies are currently limited to drop traffic from the specified AS-edge-router.
 ```
-blackholing participant_id {"insert"|"remove"} cookie_id
+blackholing participant_id {"insert"|"remove"} policy_id
 ```
 - __listener__ defines the listeners that will be created on each quagga host to receive data routed through the switching fabric.
 The additional arguments are: